Ritu Khullar: Chief Justice of Alberta

 On November 28, 2022, Prime Minister Justin Trudeau announced Khullar's appointment as Chief Justice of the Court of Appeal, replacing then Chief Justice Catherine Fraser.
 This made Khullar the first woman of South Asian descent to be appointed a provincial chief justice in Canada and the second woman in Alberta after her predecessor.
 Regarding her elevation to the role, she commented, "the opportunity to serve the people of Alberta, the Northwest Territories and Nunavut in this way is an enormous privilege and responsibility to which I am wholly committed."

 On her appointment, Trudeau wished her success and said:

 She is a respected member of the legal community and brings a wealth of experience in multiple areas of law to the bench.
 I am confident Chief Justice Khullar will be a great asset to the people of Alberta, the Northwest Territories, and Nunavut.

-As Chief Justice, Khullar has worked on modernizing Alberta’s court system to address delays and improve efficiency.
-This had included allowing more remote appearances and using technology in jury selection.
-A major challenge she has faced is the backlog of cases, which has been a widespread issue in Canada.
+As Chief Justice, Khullar worked on modernizing Alberta's court system to address delays and improve efficiency.
+This included allowing more remote appearances and using technology in jury selection.
+A major challenge she faced is the backlog of cases, which has been a widespread issue in Canada.
 A 2023 report from The Advocates Society highlighted that in Alberta, it often takes over nine months to hear short applications and up to two to three years to schedule longer trials.
 Additionally, 22 criminal cases in Alberta were delayed by more than 30 months, putting them at risk of being dismissed due to unreasonable delay, as established in the R v Jordan (2016) decision.

+On January 7, 2026, the Court of Appeal announced that Khullar had taken a medical leave after surgery, with Dawn Pentelechuk taking over as the Acting Chief Justice of Alberta during her absence.

+Personal life and death

+Khullar was married to Rob Reynolds, KC, a constitutional lawyer and former Clerk of the Legislative Assembly of Alberta, with whom she had two sons.

+Khullar died from cancer on September 3, 2026, at the age of 62.